 Pay-to-Play Limits and Prohibitions (Section 84308)

-A law aimed at preventing pay-to-play, Section 84308 prohibits a party seeking a contract (other than competitively bid), license, permit, or other entitlement for use from making a contribution of more than $250 to an official of the agency.
-Statutes such as Section 84308 aim to maintain the integrity of the contracting process and to prevent a culture where bidders or applicants come to believe it is necessary to make political contributions to receive government contracts or permits.
+A law aimed at preventing pay-to-play politics, Section 84308 generally prohibits a party seeking a contract (other than competitively bid), license, permit, or other entitlement for use from making a contribution of more than $250 to an official of the agency.
+Statutes such as Section 84308 aim to maintain the integrity and public perception of government bodies and to prevent a culture in which bidders or applicants believe it is necessary to make political contributions to receive government contracts or permits.

 In 2022, the California Legislature passed SB 1439, a bill that amended Section 84308 of the Political Reform Act (“the Act”).
 The changes took effect on January 1, 2023.
-As detailed below, the amendments significantly broadened the scope of the statute—most significantly by applying the statute’s restrictions to agencies whose members are directly elected by voters.
+The amendments significantly broadened the scope of the statute—most significantly by applying the statute’s restrictions to agencies whose members are directly elected by voters.

-Section 84308 prohibits certain officials from taking part in an entitlement for use proceeding if the official has received a contribution exceeding $250 from a party or participant in the proceeding within the preceding 12 months.
-An official is also prohibited from accepting, soliciting, or directing a contribution exceeding $250 from a party or participant in the proceeding for a certain period of time after a final decision is rendered in such a proceeding.
+Section 84308 prohibits certain officials, including local elected officials, from taking part in an entitlement for use proceeding if the official has received a contribution exceeding $250 from a party or participant in the proceeding within the preceding 12 months.
+An official is also prohibited from accepting, soliciting, or directing a contribution exceeding $250 from a party or participant in the proceeding for 12 months after a final decision is rendered in such a proceeding.

 As of January 1, 2023, Section 84308 now operates differently in two key ways: